 - Microsoft’s investigation conclusion is disclosed on March 7, 2022.

 Azure Automation service customers have been notified and recommended that best security practices be followed.

 No system is perfect – such as AutoWarp and Critical Cloud Vulnerabilities like AWS Superglue and BreakingFormation.
 This means you need to stay vigilant of what could happen if they find an attack path that reaches your cloud environment.
 It’s crucial for you to have an accurate assessment of all potential avenues that could be exploited by outsiders.

 So make sure you know everything about your environment by getting complete visibility of what’s happening in your company’s data and network infrastructure – especially the places where attacks may occur.

-Explore our training courses on AWS, Azure on how to secure your cloud, and check out our other blogs to keep up with current events of the cloud computing industry.
+Explore our training courses on AWS, and Azure on how to secure your cloud, and check out our other blogs to keep up with current events in the cloud computing industry.